On January 11, 2026, I launched LiveBus, a real-time transit map for Toronto.

-After launch, I shared it on Xiaohongshu and Reddit's r/toronto.
-Within 24 hours, LiveBus received nearly 3,000 visits.
-The Reddit post garnered 260,000 views and 1,300 upvotes.
-A week later, even after the promotional posts had cooled down, daily visits held steady at around 500.
+I shared it on Xiaohongshu and Reddit's r/toronto after launch.
+Within 24 hours, LiveBus had nearly 3,000 visits.
+The Reddit post reached 260,000 views and 1,300 upvotes.
+A week later, after the launch posts had quieted down, daily traffic was still around 500 visits.

-This post is a look back at how I built LiveBus—from the first idea to launch day—and a peek at what's coming next.
+This is a look back at how I built LiveBus, from the first idea to launch day, and what I want to improve next.

 1. Origin: Why I built LiveBus

-After completing the 2026 World Cup Visualization Map, I wanted to create something related to local life in Toronto.
+After finishing the 2026 World Cup Visualization Map, I wanted to build something closer to daily life in Toronto.

-Last July, a news article caught my attention: University of Toronto PhD student Andrew Ilersich had built TTCmap, which consolidates TTC subway service changes and disruptions on a real-time interactive map.
-Although many real-time transit apps already exist, TTCmap's lightweight, intuitive, and practical approach left a strong impression on me.
+Last July, a news article caught my attention.
+University of Toronto PhD student Andrew Ilersich had built TTCmap, which puts TTC subway service changes and disruptions on a real-time interactive map.
+There are already many real-time transit apps, but TTCmap felt lightweight, practical, and easy to understand.
+That stayed with me.

-TTCmap focuses on subway service changes and disruptions, and Andrew mentioned plans to expand to buses and streetcars in the future.
+TTCmap focuses on subway service changes and disruptions, and Andrew had mentioned plans to expand to buses and streetcars later.

-To avoid overlap, I decided to focus on real-time vehicle locations and ETA predictions.
-Since TTC doesn't yet share real-time subway location data, I chose buses and streetcars as my entry point and started building LiveBus.
+To avoid building the same thing, I focused on live vehicle locations and ETA predictions instead.
+TTC does not currently share real-time subway location data, so I started with buses and streetcars.
+That became LiveBus.

 2. Vision and design philosophy

-Based on this philosophy, I built LiveBus as a Progressive Web App (PWA).
-No download needed—just open it in your browser.
-You can also add it to your home screen for one-tap access.
+I built it as a Progressive Web App (PWA) for the same reason.
+There is nothing to install.
+You can open it in a browser, or add it to your home screen for one-tap access.

 3. Learning from others: Similar app research